A Florentine Tragedy

+History

 In 1914 the young Italian composer Carlo Ravasegna (Turin 1891-Rome 1964) wrote a short opera titled Una tragedia fiorentina to a translation/libretto by Ettore Moschino.
 The libretto was published with Wilde's name by the Tipografia Subalpina, Turin, 1914.

+Giacomo Puccini considered Wilde's play as a potential source material for a new opera before discarding it.

 Alexander von Zemlinsky wrote an opera based on a German translation of the play, entitled Eine florentinische Tragödie, which premiered in 1917.

 Sergei Prokofiev wrote his opera Maddalena to his own libretto based on a play by Magda Gustavovna Lieven-Orlova written under the pen name Baron Lieven.
 That play was in turn based on Oscar Wilde's play.
 The opera had its premiere in a BBC studio recording in London in 1979; and its first live staging was in Graz (Austria) in 1981.

 T. Sturge Moore wrote an opening scene for this play for "presentation" purposes.

 In 1989, Caspar René Hirschfeld wrote a chamber opera titled Bianca based on the Florentine Tragedy.
 He used the German translation by Max Meyerfeld.
 Filling in for the absent first scene, a love scene between Bianca and the prince, Hirschfeld used love poetry from Oscar Wilde himself.
 The opera was first performed at the Salzburg Festival in 1991.

+The play was adapted for television in 1964.